 - Policies can offer cover for 'own occupation' (if you can't do your specific job), 'suited occupation' or 'any occupation' (if you can't do any job)

-- The average claim paid out for income protection insurance in 2014 was just over £10,000
+- The average claim paid out for income protection insurance in 2016 was nearly 18,000

 Our guides can help with the basics such as whether you need IPI, the impact on state benefits, typical exclusions and the factors that impact on the premium price.

-Read more about the different types of products including guaranteed, reviewable and age-related policies, with more information on areas such as terminal illness cover, lump sums at death, waiver of premiums whilst incapacitated and support for rehabilitation.
+Delve deeper into the different types of products and find more information on areas such as terminal illness cover, lump sums at death, waiver of premiums while incapacitated and support for rehabilitation.